kchitap/London/README.md

 ### Choreography

-They both have a similar header and navigation structure featuring a banner on the top of the page.
+The index/initial page is the Digital Communications page.
+The reason for this is because it demonstrates the themes a bit more than the politics page because it has 2 students and more content for each (due to layout and architecture thereof).They both have a similar header and navigation structure featuring a banner on the top of the page.
 After that, they diverge.

 #### Header